Cymmetric-Pixel/team-task-board/BUGS_REPORT.md

 # Holes in testing
-Filters
+Filters.
-Save feedback
+Save feedback.
-Unit tests were not written and performed
+Unit tests were not written and performed.